Corruption is certainly nothing new, but as a society, we’re more aware of it and more likely to take allegations seriously.

 It is vitally important that you train to your ethics policies.
 Just like “book learning” isn’t the same as “hands-on application of knowledge,” you need to provide training in a meaningful way.
 Sharing the policy with employees and telling them the why’s and how’s of ethics and compliance certainly lays a good base of understanding.
 But training employees on how each element of the policy specifically applies to the day-to-day jobs they carry out provides the real-world connection they need.

-If you are truly interested in changing your corporate culture, your ethics and compliance efforts in the workplace should not be a one-and-done approach.
+Compliance efforts in the workplace should not be a one-and-done approach.
 It certainly won’t happen with just a memo or written directive.
 And, perhaps most importantly, your motivation for change needs to be about more than covering your bases or reducing liability.
 It needs to spring from your desire to create a positive ethics and compliance culture that reflects your company’s mission, vision, and values.
 Start with your “why” to effect true, lasting change.